voidKandy/knowls/README.md

-# Espx-LS
+# `espx_ls`
 > Short for [espionox](https://github.com/voidKandy/espionox) language server

-Espx-LS utilizes the [language server protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) to provide an interface for interacting with language models.
+`esp_ls` utilizes the [language server protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) to provide an interface for interacting with language models.
 This is done through a command line tool like syntax within the comments of your code.
 The syntax is structured as follows:
 `<languge comment syntax> <command> <agent> option<args>`

 ## GUI or Headless